Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Default Ordering

-By default, exposure order is automatically determined based on the set of exposure plans plus the Filter Switch Frequency and Dither After Every settings on the associated Project.
+By default, exposure order is automatically determined based on the set of exposure plans plus the Filter Switch Frequency, Dither After Every, and Smart Exposure Selection settings on the associated Project.
 The displayed order shown is merely representative and has some limitations:

 • If Filter Switch Frequency is zero (repeat each plan until complete), it just shows ‘…’ after each and dithers will not be shown.